aitorgtt/Addressing-the-MEP-in-QA-and-evaluating-SOTA-algorithm/README.md

 ---

-The data from the experiments is saved in pickles.
+The data from the experiments is saved in pickles too big to be pushed.
+FOr the moment these are not openly available, but, if interested, send an email.